-138. Waist Level
+139. Waist Level

-A stunt in which the lowest connection between the base(s) and the top person is above ground level and below prep level, as determined by the height/positioning of the base.
+A stunt in which the lowest connection between the base(s) and the top person is above ground level and below prep level, and/or at least one foot of the top person is below prep level, as determined by the height/positioning of the base.
 Examples of stunts that are considered waist level: All 4s position based stunts, a nugget-based stunt.
 A chair and a shoulder sit are considered prep level stunts, not waist level.

-139. Whip
+140. Whip